Our Teachers

 Gayatri

-I’ve been practising yoga since 2005.
-My first teacher was a very special person who showed me that yoga is there for everyone, no matter how old you might be or what kind of body shape or condition you might have.
-Later, I received further training from a teacher of the Bihar School of yoga while I lived in Kolkata, India.
-She taught me how yoga gives people happiness.
-I then did my formal training to become a yoga teacher at Shivananda Ashram in Kerala, India in 2011.
+Gayatri has been practising yoga since 2005.
+Her first teacher was a very special person who showed her that yoga is there for everyone, no matter how old you might be or what kind of body shape or condition you might have.
+Later, she received further training from a teacher of the Bihar School of yoga while she lived in Kolkata, India – teaching her about the happiness yoga can bring to peoples lives.
+Gayatri’s formal training began in 2011 at the Shivananda Ashram in Kerala.

 Cat